inform-us/requirements_specifications/rules/tidal_volume.md

 ### GENERATE DATA POINT FOR SPC CHART
 7. Take all of the patient calendar day designations and aggregate into one week: Week defined as: Monday 00:00 - Sunday 23:59
-8. Achieving TIDAL VOLUME TARGET CHART: calendar day designation = ‘achieving target’ divided by all calendar day designations ‘achieving target’ + ‘above target’ (i.e. add up all ‘achieving target’ in that week and divide by ‘achieving target’ + ‘above target’ in that week).
+8. Generate percentage achieving weekly tidal volume target (i.e. add up all ‘achieving target’ in that week and divide by ‘achieving target’ + ‘above target’ in that week).
 Present as percentage
+9. Plot on weekly chart